Skip to main content

 MySQL semi-sync settings

 MySQL semi-sync settings affect the performance of the database cluster.
 When you create a MySQL semi-sync database cluster, the values for all settings are set automatically.
-The values are chosen to ensure high cluster performance, they vary depending on the cluster configuration and MySQL semi-sync version.
+The values are selected to ensure high cluster performance and vary depending on the cluster configuration and MySQL semi-sync version.

-If the automatic values are not suitable for your tasks, set your own values when creating a cluster or change settings in an already created cluster.
+If the automatic values are not suitable for your application, set your own values at cluster creation or change settings in an already created cluster.

 For your information

-We recommend that you change the settings only when necessary — incorrect values can degrade cluster performance.
-When you scale the cluster, the values of some settings are automatically replaced with valid values.
+We recommend that you change the settings only when necessary — incorrect values can reduce cluster performance.
+When scaling the cluster, some settings are automatically replaced with valid values.

-See the detailed description of settings in official MySQL documentation.
+See a detailed description of the settings in official MySQL documentation.

-You can view the list of settings available for change at create cluster or change settings.
+You can view a list of settings that can be changed by cluster creation or customization.

 If you have changed settings, you can see a list of all changes.

-3. The DBMS Settings block displays the previously changed settings — name and value.
+3. In the block DBMS settings displays the previously changed settings — name and value.

 Change settings